 Windows and Doors

-Make sure all your windows have blinds, curtains or draperies and that they are clean and/or neatly pressed.
+Make sure all your windows have blinds, blackout curtains or draperies and that they are clean and/or neatly pressed.

 When showing your home, it is a great idea to open the blinds and curtains to let in plenty of light.
 Leave interior doors open so that prospective buyers feel at ease touring your home.

 Look into each room from the doorway to make sure the focal point is on the main feature of the room.
 For example, if you have a beautiful fireplace or a stunning feature radiator, make sure it can be seen when passing by the room without furniture or other objects in the way.

 The addition of a well-placed mirror can make a room look larger, especially a bathroom, closet or entryway.

 In the decluttering phase, make sure there isn’t too much on the walls and remember that not every person’s taste is the same.
 Take down any artwork that may not be universally appealing and store any personal photos.

 This helps the buyers visualize their own art, photos and décor in the space more easily.
 Use candle warmers, air fresheners or scented oils to make your house smell fresh and get rid of any faint odours.